milankazarka/vnplayer/README.md

 ./build.sh

-2.) use CMake for a more guided process:
+2.) use the Automake system for a more guided process:

-mkdir ./build

-cd build

-cmake ../
+autoreconf --install

+./configure

 make

-cd ../
+Both should produce a ./vnplayer2 binary which if you run from the same directory should load the demo visual novel script from resources.

 # use